eclipse-glsp/glsp-website-source/content/gallery/validationmarker.md

   image = "validationmarker.gif"
 +++

-A custom editor showing Validation Marker and the Problem View integration
+A custom editor showing Validation Marker and the Problem View integration.